ZachAttackMLR/dotfiles/README.md

 ![tmux_img](img/terminal_tmux.png)

-Written on and for macOS using iTerm2, but I'm slowly these language agnostic so I can run the same config on my Arch Linux machine.
+Written on and for macOS using iTerm2, but I'm slowly making these OS agnostic so I can run the same config on my Arch Linux machine.

 ## Inspired By